Slow rollout on-board ETCS ‘really bad news’

 ETCS on all new vehicles

-For a full ERTMS strategy, at least 30.000 vehicles by 2030 with ETCS, says Ruete, so there is a long way to go.
+For a full ERTMS strategy, at least 30.000 vehicles should be equipped with ETCS by 2030, says Ruete, so there is a long way to go.
 For this, a method with both carrots and sticks would be needed, he says.
 The ‘stick’ would be phasing out of class B systems, and no more exceptions in terms of new locomotives without ETCS.
 The ‘carrot’ needs to be money, but also big support in terms of the European Commission regulatory side in terms of state aid, says Ruete.

 Izaskun Bilbao Barandica, Member of the European Parliament of Renew Europe agrees that ETCS needs to be on virtually all new vehicles.
 “We want no derogations to be approved for the installation of ETCS in new vehicles and to streamline authorisation procedures.
 Without ERTMS, it will be impossible to keep up with our goals and double rail traffic in 2030.
 We need to multiply our financial effort by 10 to reach these goals.”